France Shakes Global Stage with Historic Recognition of Palestine

 France to Recognize State of Palestine in September, Sparking Global Response

 In an announcement that has triggered global reactions, French President Emmanuel Macron has confirmed that France will officially recognize the State of Palestine at the United Nations General Assembly in September.
-The announcement follows Macron's letter to the President of the Palestinian Authority, where he outlined his plans and emphasized the need for an immediate ceasefire
+The announcement follows Macron's letter to the President of the Palestinian Authority, where he outlined his plans and emphasized the need for an immediate ceasefire and humanitarian aid to the people of Gaza.

 The Two-State Solution

 The move is a significant shift in France’s foreign policy and aligns with the Kremlin's position that a two-state solution is the only way to resolve the Middle East conflict.
 Kremlin spokesman Dmitry Peskov emphasized that adhering to UN Security Council resolutions is the only correct approach to the current situation in the region.
-The African Union (AU) has welcomed France's decision, describing it as a significant step
+The African Union (AU) has welcomed France's decision, describing it as a significant step.

 International Reactions

-, while Israel and the US have expressed strong opposition.
+The French decision has been met with mixed reactions from different parts of the world.
+Palestinian authorities and several Arab states have welcomed the gesture as historic, while Israel and the US have expressed strong opposition.
 Turkish President Erdogan also welcomed France’s decision, discussing the situation in the Gaza Strip and the region with Macron.

 In contrast, Germany and Italy have stated they have no immediate plans to recognize Palestinian statehood.
 Italian Foreign Minister Antonio Tajani stressed that a Palestinian state that does not recognize Israel means that the problem will not be resolved.